alphagov/forms/diagrams/architecture.md

-# Private Beta Architecture Diagram
+# Architecture Diagram

-During private beta to aid discussions we created the following architecture diagram.
+This diagram represents our most up to date view of the GOV.UK Forms architecture.

 Each box doesn't necessarily correspond to a different application running, but instead "components" that form part of the entire GOV.UK Forms platform (E.g. The designer/manager could be the same application, but are distinct components to talk about).

-During private beta this diagram will be updated along with any changes.

 ```mermaid
 graph